 Do you have a plan for going back to the office?
-In this article we will give you everything you need to make your return to the office a success.
+In this article, we will give you everything you need to make your return to the office a success.

 The pandemic has changed the way we think about work and how we think about the office.
 But after two years of virtual meetings and telecommuting, we’re seeing companies all over the world reopen their offices, which sends a very clear signal that companies want employees to go back to the office.
 Or at least, that they want employees to have the opportunity to go back to the office.

-A Gallup survey from the final quarter of 2021 showed that nine out of ten employees wanted to remain at least a degree of remote work after the pandemic. *
+A Gallup survey from the final quarter of 2021 showed that nine out of ten employees wanted to remain in at least a degree of remote work after the pandemic. *

 Perhaps because of that companies like Google, Apple, and Twitter are announcing that their return to the office won’t be a full-scale return, but rather an adoption of the hybrid format. *

 While most surveys show that employees want to keep working from home, at least to a certain degree, the numbers also show that employees do want to go back to the office – at least to a certain extent.
 In the Gallup survey we mentioned earlier 54% said that they would specifically prefer hybrid work. *